Bob McHugh (footballer)

-Robert McHugh (born 16 July 1991) is a Scottish professional footballer who plays as a striker for East Kilbride.
-McHugh has previously played for Motherwell, Falkirk, Greenock Morton and Queen's Park, as well as loan spells with Queen of the South and Airdrieonians.
+Robert McHugh (born 16 July 1991) is a Scottish professional footballer who plays as a striker for Pollok.
+McHugh has previously played for Motherwell, Falkirk, Greenock Morton and Queen's Park, as well as loan spells with Queen of the South, Airdrieonians and East Kilbride.

 Career

 Motherwell

 Born in Glasgow, McHugh made his Motherwell debut when he came on as a substitute in a 2–0 win over Hibernian in May 2008.

 McHugh scored his first Motherwell goal when he took the field as a substitute in an 8–1 win over Flamurtari in the Europa League second round, scoring Motherwell's eighth goal in that match.
 He also scored the first goal as Motherwell beat Inverness CT 3–2 after extra time in the third round of the 2009–10 League Cup.

 On 21 January 2011, McHugh joined First Division side Partick Thistle on loan until 27 March 2011.
 However, a broken wrist meant the loan would not happen, and so he stayed at the Fir Park club.

 On 26 March 2013, McHugh signed a new two-year contract with Motherwell, lasting until summer 2015.

 On 2 June 2015, Motherwell announced that McHugh was amongst the players leaving the club, with his contract having expired.